Monotones in General Resource Theories: Introduction

-\begin{example}[pulling back measures of nonuniformity to measures of entanglement] As was shown by Nielsen in \cite{Nielsen1999}, entanglement properties are connected to majorization that is well-understood \cite{Marshall1979}.
-Specifically, the ordering of pure bipartite quantum states with respect to conversions by LOCC operations is equivalent to the (reverse) ordering of probability distributions by majorization.
+\begin{example}[translating measures of nonuniformity to measures of entanglement] As was shown by Nielsen in \cite{Nielsen1999}, entanglement properties are connected to majorization that is well-understood \cite{Marshall1979}.
+Specifically, the ordering of pure quantum states in the resource theory of entanglement (see \Cref{ex:rt_quantum} \ref{ex:rt_entanglement}) is equivalent to the (reverse) ordering of probability distributions by majorization.
 Majorization monotones are given by Schur-convex functions.
-It follows that all such measures of ``nonuniformity'' of distributions can be pulled back to measures of entanglement via the mediating map, as pointed out in \cite{Coecke2010} where the mediating map was termed a qualitative measure of entanglement.

-\end{example} \begin{example}[pulling back measures of distinguishability to measures of asymmetry] In lemma 1 of reference \cite{Marvian2013}, it is shown that there is a (mediating) order isomorphism from the partial order of quantum states, ordered with respect to convertibility under symmetric operations, to the partial order of tuples of quantum states (specifically, the orbits of a quantum state under the symmetry group), ordered with respect to convertibility under arbitrary operations.
-In this way, one can pull back (root) monotones from the resource theory of distinguishability (see section~\ref{sec:Monotones from Information Theory}) to the resource theory asymmetry. \end{example}
+It follows that all such measures of ``nonuniformity'' of distributions (see \Cref{ex:rt_classical} \ref{ex:rt_nonuniformity}) can be translated to measures of entanglement via the mediating map found by Nielsen, as pointed out in \cite{Coecke2010} where the mediating map was termed a qualitative measure of entanglement. \end{example} \begin{example}[translating measures of distinguishability to measures of asymmetry] In Lemma 1 of reference \cite{Marvian2013}, it is shown that there is a mediating order isomorphism from the partial order of quantum states, ordered with respect to convertibility under covariant operations (see \Cref{ex:rt_quantum} \ref{ex:rt_asymmetry}), to the partial order of tuples of quantum states (specifically, the orbits of a quantum state under the symmetry group), ordered with respect to convertibility under arbitrary operations.
+In this way, one can translate (root) monotones from the resource theory of distinguishability (see \Cref{sec:Monotones from Information Theory}) to the resource theory of asymmetry. \end{example}

 The art of constructing useful monotones, therefore, is not simply the art of finding specific order-preserving functions for the resource theory of interest.
 It is also the art of identifying (mediating) order-preserving maps from the theory under investigation to a distinct preorder for which the problem of finding good monotones is easier, or for which many good monotones are already known.